-You don’t see a lot of major updates in the way of Gmail features.
-In a way, it’s been comfortably unchanging over the years, while rivals like Outlook feel like they’ve been chopping and changing to the whims of an easily distracted designer.
+You don’t see many major updates in the way of Gmail features.
+In a way, it’s been comfortably unchanging over the years while rivals like Outlook feel like they’ve been chopping and changing to the whims of an easily distracted designer.
 In this article, we show you how to increase your productivity by drawing on a series of lesser-known Gmail features during your emailing activities.

-We’re not encouraging you to put off replying to important emails until later dates, but sometimes you just have no choice!
-The Snooze function hides an email, then bumps it back up to the top of your inbox on the day and time you specify.
+We’re not encouraging you to put off replying to important emails until a later date, but sometimes you just have no choice!
+The Snooze function hides an email then bumps it back up to the top of your inbox on the day and time you specify.

 To snooze an email, simply right-click it, click Snooze, then choose the time you want to snooze it to.
 If the listed times don’t suit your schedule, then you can change Snooze defaults in Google Keep.
 (They’ll also apply to Gmail.)